SPECIAL OPERATIONS: Shrinking World, Growing Problems

 Even as the number of conventional U.S. troops drops in Afghanistan between now and 2014, when U.S. and coalition forces turn national security responsibilities over to the Afghans, USSOCOM officials expect SOF troop levels there to remain stable, raising their size proportionally as the other troops depart.

 To read the rest of my article on Special Operations Forces, please visit the IDGA website by clicking here.

 Entry filed under: Counter Insurgency, International Relief, National Security and Defense, Naval Warfare, Skills and Training, Special Operations, Technology, Unconventional Warfare, Weaponry and Equipment.
-Tags: Air Force, Army, Counter Insurgency, Defense, International Crime, Marine Corps, Navy, soft power, Special Operations, Unconventional Warfare.
+Tags: Air Force, Army, Counter Insurgency, International Crime, Marine Corps, Navy, soft power, Special Operations, Topics, Unconventional Warfare.